Kannodu Kanbathellam: Plot

 After sending goons to kill both Akash and Akhila, Seetharam has a change of heart and decides to save them from the goons.
 After a prolonged fight with the goons, who are unaware that Seetharam was the one who hired them, Seetharam manages to save Akash and Akhila.
 He tells the couple the incident that made him change his mind.
 In a surprising turn of events, he met Kalyani at the airport with her blind brother.
-She told him that Akash and Akhila met her and apologized for their behaviour and revealed the truth behind the incident with Seetharam.
+She told him that Akash and Akhila met her and apologised for their behaviour and revealed the truth behind the incident with Seetharam.
 Kalyani's brother requests Seetharam to accept his sister to which Seetharam happily accepts.
-Finally the movie ends with Seetharam and Kalyani united.
+The film ends with Seetharam and Kalyani united.